Real-time privacy preserving disease diagnosis using ECG signal: The proposed method

 \subsection{Disease prediction}

 We design decryption method such that the client derives accurate disease prediction with encrypted data.
-Support vector machine (SVM) and neural network (NN) are investigated for the classification and the accuracy is not degraded following the proposed decryption method.
+The privacy preserving disease classification model is based on support vector machine (SVM) and the accuracy is not degraded.

 We first define notations for signal $x_i$ in database $X$ and test signal $t$: $x_{iW}=Wx_i$, $x_{iW}^*=Ax_{iW}$, $t_W=Wt$, $t_W^*=At_W$. $x_{iW}^*$ and $t_W^*$ are released to the client while $A_I=(AA^T)^{-1}$ is also sent to the client for decryption.